 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A flattened sea urchin that lives partly buried in sand, feeding on detritus.
+A flattened sea urchin which lives partly buried in sand, feeding on detritus.

 - ‘‘We have lots of double looneys,’ Bernice informed him, and lifting out a cardboard box she opened the lid to reveal a collection of sand dollar shells, scrubbed clean to reveal their distinctive five-looped imprint.’